 When discussing your lab report with your healthcare practitioner your results should be carefully considered with how you feel.

 Low thyroid symptoms are significant indicators that your thyroid is not working well.
 The most common symptoms include fatigue, feeling the cold, dry skin and hair, low libido, menstrual irregularities, mood changes, low blood pressure, heart palpitations, hair loss, muscle weakness, and stubborn weight gain.

 If you have a history of thyroid problems in your family you should definitely mention this to your healthcare practitioner.

 Before You Test T3

-Medications containing T4, T4/T3 combination, or single T3 are usually prescribed when your thyroid hormone levels are low.
+Medications containing T4, T4/T3 combination, or single T3 are usually prescribed to restore the sub-optimal level of thyroid hormones.

 Although T3 activity is often discussed in relation to weight management, you should not take a single T3 medication for the sole purpose of assisting weight loss.
 Taking single T3 medication does carry some risks.
 Too much T3 can cause serious side effects such as a rapid heart rate and agitation.